coowry/choke/README.md

 {error,4,5000}
 ```

-Each user could be at different contexts at the same time beeing the access controler different per context.
+Each user could be at different contexts at the same time being the access controller different per context.
 ```Erlang
 1> application:start(throttle).
 ok